clojurewerkz/validateur.docs/articles/getting_started.md

 ## What version of Validateur does this guide cover?

-This guide covers Validateur 1.7.x.
+This guide covers Validateur 2.0.x, including pre-release versions.

 ## Validateur Overview